Sword Art Online: Hollow Realization: Development

 The game was teased at Tokyo Game Show 2015 in September with the working title of SAO IV.
 It was officially announced at Dengeki Bunko Fall Fest by Bandai Namco on October 3.
 According to Bandai Namco Games producer Yosuke Futami, the game was devised with the idea of Kirito starting the game at level one.
 A Western release date was later announced, with Hollow Realization releasing in Japan on October 27 and internationally on November 8.
 The North American Vita release is digital-only.

 Players who pre-ordered Sword Art Online: Hollow Realization via the PlayStation Store in Japan gain a one-week early access into part of the game's main story.
 The game will feature Japanese voices coupled with English, French, German, Italian, and Spanish subtitles.
 The opening theme is "Windia" by Luna Haruna.
 The ending theme is "Two of Us" by Haruka Tomatsu.
 An advertising campaign for the game, titled "Sword Art On-Nyaine", featured cats playing with toys but with Hollow Realization sounds dubbed over them.

 A DLC called Chapter 1: Explorer of Illusory Mists became available starting on May 16, 2017.
 On July 21, 2017, the second expansion was released with the title Chapter II: Tuner of Causality.
 The last post-release content was released on September 26, 2017, closing the Abyss of the Shrine Maiden saga and it was titled Chapter III: The One Who Opposes God released on September 26, 2017.

 Reception

 Sword Art Online: Hollow Realization received "mixed or average" reviews, according to video game review aggregator Metacritic.
 Both PlayStation 4 and Vita versions received final scores of 32/40 by Famitsu, being awarded 9, 8, 7 and 8 by four individual reviewers.

+Vince Ingenito of IGN awarded Hollow Realization a score of 6.7 out of 10, describing it as an "action-oriented, single-player faux-MMO with satisfying, nuanced combat" but criticizing its "opaque systems, intrusive pacing, and lack of narrative stakes."
+GameSpots Janine Hawkins gave the game a score of 5 out of 10, calling it an "action-RPG fused with visual-novel trappings" and criticizing its bugs, clumsy UI, and poor execution.
+Josh Tolentino of Destructoid gave Hollow Realization a rating of 7.5 out of 10, calling it a "mechanically satisfying action-RPG that convincingly evokes MMO trappings" and praising its combat, systems, and visuals while criticizing the loose pacing and familiar, low-stakes story.